-The COUTIF Google Sheets function can be used when you want to get the count when a given condition is met.
+The COUNTIF Google Sheets function can be used when you want to get the count when a given condition is met.
+COUNTIF contains the Google Sheets COUNT function and the IF function.
+That’s why I created this in-depth guide.
+It shows you how to use the COUNTIF function with screenshots and practical examples.

 =COUNTIF(range, criterion)

-- criterion – the condition that should be met for a cell to be counted.
+- criterion – The condition to be met for a cell to be counted.

-- an expression such as “=100” or “>100” or “<100”.
+- An expression such as “=100” or “>100” or “<100”.
 Note that in the case of equal to, you are not required to use the equal to sign.
-You can simply use the number in double quotes.
+You can use the number in double quotes.

 - If the range contains text strings, the criteria can be the text string within double quotes (e.g., “Apple”) or can be a cell reference that contains the text string.